stevemaddock/jogl/docs/appendixA.md

 },
 ```

 The configuration for each of A01, A02 and A03 should be updated in the same way.
 Then save the launch.json file.
+(Note: your projectName will be different - it is automatically set up by Visual Studio Code.)

 Returning to the JAVA PROJECTS window, you can now click on the symbol of a bug over a triangle which is next to 'ch2_initial' when you hover over it with your mouse.
 Clicking this will run the program.
 The pop-up gives you the option of running A01, A02 or A03.
 If there was only one main program in the folder, it would run automatically.